baldocchi/HigherOrderClosure/README.md

 Tilden gave me an updated version of Fortran in 2025, from which the most recent code has provenance too.

+The main code is HigherOrderClosure_v2025.m

+It calls a few function and inputs a profile of leaf area index.

 Nine equations are solved for

 <u>, <w'u'>,<u'u'>, <v'v'>, <w'w'>,<w'u'u'>, <w'v'v'>, <w'w'w'>, <w'w'u'>